NuGet/Insights/README.md

 - Store the MiniZip file listing in a ExplorePackages-maintained record (probably table storage) to avoid unnecessary hits to NuGet.org.

-- Reduce uses of `switch` on driver types much as possible...
+- Build a catalog index reader that uses range requests for perf